-A common scenario you may face when rolling out Teams Phones (such as the Poly CCX400, or Yealink T-56A) is a failure to register the device with Intune.
+A common scenario you may face when rolling out Teams Phones (such as the Poly CCX400, or Yealink T-56A) or Teams collaboration bars (like the Poly X30/X50 with the TC8 touch screen) is a failure to register the device with Intune.

 Worse still, if you have a conditional access policy set within Azure AD to block non-compliant devices from signing in to Office 365, your handset won’t be able to sign in to Teams.